Weather of 2004

 The following is a list of weather events that occurred on Earth in the year 2004.
 There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, tornadoes, and tropical cyclones.
 The deadliest disaster was Hurricane Jeanne, which killed more than 3,000 people when it struck Hispaniola, mostly in Haiti.
 This was just four months after flooding in Hispaniola killed 2,665 people.
 Jeanne was also the fourth hurricane to strike the United States in the year, following Charley, Frances, and Ivan.
 Ivan was the costliest natural disaster of the year, causing US$26.1 billion in damage in the Caribbean and the United States.

 Winter storms and cold waves

 In February, a snow storm dropped significant snowfall across eastern Canada.

 In December, a snow storm killed 18 people and left US$800 million in damage.

 Another winter storm produced snowfall in Texas and extreme northern Mexico, causing the first ever recorded White Christmas for some areas.

 Droughts, heat waves, and wildfires

 Alaska's wildfire season was the worst on record in the state in terms of area burned.
 In California, there were 7,898 fires that burned 311,024 acre of land.

-In July, Tokyo, Japan recorded its highest-ever temperature – 39.5 C (103.1 F).
+In April, a high pressure system over California caused a record-setting heatwave to take place.
+Santa Maria recorded 100 F, 101 F in Long Beach, and 106 F in Chino.
+On July 20, Tokyo, Japan recorded its highest-ever temperature – 39.5 C.